texfaq/texfaq.github.io/FAQ-prept1font.md

 preparation, and may be installed immediately.

-However, if you purchase a font from a Type foundry (either direct or via one of the web stores), you are likely to need to ''prepare'' it for use with (La)TeX.
+However, if you purchase a font from a Type foundry (either direct or via one of the web stores), you are likely to need to "prepare" it for use with (La)TeX.
 The rest of this answer discusses this preparation.